jjolano/openps3ftp/README.txt

 - Greater stability when transferring multiple files
 - Supports all FTP clients
 - Ability to change file permissions (CHMOD)
+- Supports transfer resuming
 =============================

+Compiling OpenPS3FTP:
+- To compile, cd to the source file directory and run `make dist` to compile everything.
+- The DATA_BUFFER can be tuned in defs.h.

 Note to users:
 - The retail pkg is signed for 3.55 CEX - if you are running anything higher,